peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter <i>bigintFirst</i>
  is null.

 ### intValue

     public int intValue();

 <b>Deprecated.</b> To make the conversion intention clearer use the 'intValueChecked' and 'intValueUnchecked' methods instead.
-Replace 'intValue' with 'intValueChecked' in your code.

 Converts this object's value to a 32-bit signed integer.